SAP-archive/sample-yaas-repository/README.md

 ### Description

-It is a must have element.
-Detailed description of the project.
+A detailed description of the project is a must-have element.

 ## Table of Contents

-Make it easier to your project user and provide an easy to use table of contents (list of links) to navigate through the readme document.
+Make it easier for your project users and provide an easy-to-use table of contents (list of links) to navigate through the README document.

 ```
 * [Installation](#installation)